sustainablefarms/linking-data/README.md

 # linking-data
-Repo for scripts from the 'Linking Data' project, aimed at predicting farm biodiversity using remote sensing products
+Repo for scripts from the 'Linking Data' project, aimed at predicting farm biodiversity using remote sensing products.
+This repo is *obsolete*.
+The relevant code is under development in the repositories 'msod' and 'sflddata'

 ## Research Plans